Broccode/acci_eaf/docs/operational-guidelines.md

   - KDoc for all public APIs (classes, methods, properties).
   - Explain _why_, not _what_, for complex logic.
 Avoid redundant comments.
   - Module-level READMEs for significant libraries or services.
-- **Dependency Management:** Use Gradle Version Catalogs (`libs.versions.toml`) for managing dependency versions.
-Avoid hardcoding versions in `build.gradle.kts` files.
-- **Development Dependencies:** Use appropriate Gradle configurations:
-  - `developmentOnly` for tools that are only needed during development (e.g., `spring-boot-docker-compose`)
-  - `testImplementation` for testing libraries
-  - `implementation` for runtime dependencies
 - **Error Handling:** Use exceptions for error states.
 Define and use specific EAF exceptions.
 Avoid swallowing exceptions or catching generic `Exception` without specific handling or re-throwing.
 - **Logging:** Use SLF4J for logging.
 Log meaningful messages with appropriate context (correlation